taotianli/taotianli.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         My research interests lie in the intersection of high-performance algorithms and their application in neurodevelopment and neurodegenerative disease analysis using multimodal data.
-During my graduate study, I am the core student member of the Chinese Baby Connectome Project (CBCP), where I gained in-depth knowledge in infant data collection and sMRI & rs-fMRI data analysis.
-Over the past year, I have been engaged in several significant projects published in IEEE EMBC, ISBI, OHBM, ISMRM and MICCAI workshop, where I have served as the primary author.
+During my graduate study, I am the core student member of the Chinese Baby Connectome Project (CBCP), where I gained in-depth knowledge in infant data collection and neuroimaging data analysis.
+Over the past year, I have been engaged in several significant projects published in IEEE EMBC, ISBI, OHBM, ISMRM and MICCAI workshop.

-        Please reach out to collaborate 😃
+        I'm looking for a PhD position at UK or EU, please contact me if you are interested in me 😃
     design:
       columns: '1'
   # - block: collection